im-fiv/prog-lang/README.md

 ## Syntax

-The specifications of Prog-Lang are still being considered, but here's the currently accepted syntax:
+The specifications of Prog Lang are still being considered, but here's the currently accepted syntax:

 ```proglang
 def text_to_print = "hello, world!"